 The following people have served or are currently serving on the executive council:

-Office of chairperson (President): Deloris Pyleman, Deb Stevens, Terri Peaphon, Cathy Dunn and Kimberly Ford, Jeff Breslin; Tina Ray, Katie Pontifex
+Office of President: Deloris Pyleman, Deb Stevens, Terri Peaphon, Cathy Dunn and Kimberly Ford, Jeff Breslin; Tina Ray, Katie Pontifex, Jeff Breslin

-Office of vice-chairperson (Vice-President): Kathy Boyton, Linda Makela, Jesusa Vasquez, Margaret Flynn and Kim Ford, Diane Goddeeris, Lori Sterle, Jeff Breslin, Marianne George, Carol Kirtland, Mike Severino, Terry Ballinger, Katie Pontifex, Kevin Glaza, RPh
+Office of Vice President: Kathy Boyton, Linda Makela, Jesusa Vasquez, Margaret Flynn and Kim Ford, Diane Goddeeris, Lori Sterle, Jeff Breslin, Marianne George, Carol Kirtland, Mike Severino, Terry Ballinger, Katie Pontifex, Kevin Glaza, RPh, Jeff Breslin

 Grievance Chairperson: Bob Ehnis, Terri Peaphon, Douglas Church, Jesusa Vasquez, Gail Jehl, Carol Kirtland, Jessica Lannon